electron/electron/docs/api/dialog.md

   * `message` String - The message to display to the user.
 * `callback` Function

-Displays a modal dialog that shows a message and certificate information, and gives the user the option of trusting/importing the certificate.

-On macOS the `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.
-On Windows a modal dialog is not supported.
+On macOS, this displays a modal dialog that shows a message and certificate information, and gives the user the option of trusting/importing the certificate.
+If you provide a `browserWindow` argument the dialog will be attached to the parent window, makign it modal.

+On Windows the options are more limited, due to the Win32 APIs used:

+ - the `message` argument is not used, as the OS provides it's own confirmation dialog.
+ - it is not possible to make this confirmation dialog modal.

 ## Sheets